- How many CPA hours must I complete in a calendar year?

 - Do I have to prepare a presentation from scratch?

 - It depends on your presentation.
-The AICPA and NCACPA have developed some talking points, and planning guides for you.
+The AICPA has provided NCACPA with PowerPoint presentations for you.
 These can be customized to fit your presentation.

 - Can I distribute my own marketing materials and business cards as part of my presentation?